Applications are closed for the 2019 intake and will open in May 2019 for the 2020 intake.

 Please note that GIBS does not charge VAT on tuition fees.

-These fees include the cost of the Postgraduate Diploma in General Management and the MBA phases combined.
+These fees include the cost of the Postgraduate Diploma in General Management and the MBA phases combined for the current students and will be updated for the 2020 intake.

 All prices quoted are subject to change.
-Prices will be confirmed by October 2018.
+Prices to be confirmed for 2020 intake.

 Note: A limited number of merit bursaries are available on the Intensive PGDip/MBA programme.
 All accepted applicants will be notified of the bursary application process.